henrytseng/eueuq/README.md

 # eueuq

-> A flexible messaging queue with priority handling
+> A flexible messaging queue with priority handling designed for large scale deployments.

 Work in progress.